Camille Robcis

 Camille Robcis (born 1977) is a scholar of French intellectual history and author.
 She is a professor of French and history at Columbia University.
 She won a Guggenheim Fellowship in 2020.
 Her books are The Law of Kinship: Anthropology, Psychoanalysis, and the Family in France (Cornell University Press, 2013) and Disalienation: Politics, Philosophy, and Radical Psychiatry in France (University of Chicago Press, 2021).
 The Law of Kinship won the Berkshire Conference of Women Historians Book Prize.

-Robcis attended Brown University for college, studying in history and modern culture and media.
+Robcis attended Brown University for college, majoring in history and modern culture and media.
 She graduated in 1999.
 In 2007, she earned a doctorate in history from Cornell University, supervised by Dominick LaCapra.
 She then taught at Cornell for 10 years before moving to Columbia University.

 Robcis is working on a third book, tentatively titled The Gender Question: Populism, National Reproduction, and the Crisis of Representation.